 Complete serves South Florida as expert large loss insurance appraisers, forensic experts and engineers.
 Having maintained a Florida State certified general contractor since 2000 we have an understanding of what it takes to maneuver through the various municipalities and comply with the strict provisions of the International Building Code.

 We have experience in this market ranging all the way back to Hurricane Andrew.
 We work to make our clients successful relying on experiences from Jean, Frances, Wilma and Katrina and now Irma respectively.
 Our team worked with the University of Florida hurricane research team when Irma made landfall and we understand what damage it did and didn’t do.
 We understand the building codes that make up the HVHZ and have relationships across Dade, Broward & Palm counties.
 We employ licensed drone operators 107 Remote Pilots, FLIR certified thermographers, trained and certified appraisers and umpires and court-tested building consultant experts.

 Our projects have ranged from reports on large hotels to condominium complexes when it comes to construction defect claims.
 Many of these losses were centered around commercial flat roofs and what the appropriate replacement costs and indicators of damage are.
 In addition, we have seen thousands of square footage of tile and understand that market well after walking virtually every tile yard in the state.
 We do large loss stucco EIFS and other cladding work and document costs associated with wind damage and water intrusion.
-We have done hundreds of appraisals in South Florida and maintain a good relationship of earned trust with the judges, umpires, mediators, insurers and opposing appraisers in the market.
+We have done hundreds of appraisals in South Florida and maintain a good relationship of earned trust with the judges, umpires, mediators, insurers and opposing Broward County appraisers.
 We have worked for more than 20 years as known experts on the costs and scope necessary to restore buildings completely.

 To assign a loss or receive a summary of qualifications of cv please email teamcomplete.com or call the office at 305.330.1725 or download the assignment on our website under ready to get started.